dhickel/JXCH-RPC-Library/readme.md

 - Provide a modern simple to use library for interfacing with the Chia blockchain via RPC requests to nodes and wallets.
 - Provide a modular/granular library implementation that allows for various levels of use.
-- Provide a means to load self signed certificates via their .crt & .key files into a keystore.
+- Provide a means to load self-signed certificates via their .crt & .key files into a keystore.
 - Provide a RPCClient wrapper around Apache Closeable HTTP Client for making direct requests to predefined endpoints using defined configs.
 - Provide API classes that provide a higher level implementation of methods for making RPC request.
 - Provide the option to manually handle response json.